rhampt/balena-health/README.md

 1. `SIMULATION_MODE` is a flag for selecting which file to execute.
 If it's not set or set to false, we'll assume you have the hardware and it's hooked up.
 If it's set to true, we'll run a simulation of the hardware instead.
 2. `BPM_THRESHOLD` is the configured threshold to trigger the image and buzzing alarm as a reminder to breathe.
 Everyone has different base heart rate levels, so make sure to set it sufficiently high so as not to trigger during periods of non-stress.
+3. `BUZZER_ALARM` is a flag that enables or disables the buzzer alarm that sounds when the threshold is reached.
+The default is set to true.
-3. `HEARTBEAT_INTERVAL` is the number of seconds to elapsed with no heart rate data before clearing the screen.
+4. `HEARTBEAT_INTERVAL` is the number of seconds to elapsed with no heart rate data before clearing the screen.
 With E-ink displays it's import to not leave the screen with any black pixels on it for too long, or else they could get burned in!
 This helps make sure that when you walk away or there is a disconnect event, the screen repeatedly clears itself.
-4. `MQTT_RETRY_PERIOD` is the number of seconds that must elapse before trying to connect to the MQTT broker again.
+5. `MQTT_RETRY_PERIOD` is the number of seconds that must elapse before trying to connect to the MQTT broker again.
 This is only used if a connection dies or is failed to be established in the first place (ex: perhaps the `mqtt` service is slower to spin up).

 ## `mqtt` service